 Staff will work with the families to understand the needs and to support and signpost families where needed.
-The Schools use The Gloucestershire Directory, hold Team around the Family, TAF, and Team around the Child, TAC meetings, we ensure secondary or pre-school settings are invited to attend these meetings also.
+The Schools use The Gloucestershire Directory, hold Team around the Family, TAF, and Team around the Child, TAC meeting, we ensure at these meetings secondary or pre-school settings are invited also.

-15 Communication
+13 Communication